 Attended 1996-1997 academic year, but devastating house fire and subsequent (and substantial) reporting job offer 10 hours away back in South Texas help encourage my leaving the area, and eventually, the MA program, too

-Majored in English (under writing intensive classification), minored in history, with a specialty in secondary education
+Majored in English (with a writing intensive endorsement), minored in history and studied German for two years to meet my foreign language requirements, and finished with a specialization in secondary education

-Worked all four years of undergraduate degree with faculty members of the English department as either a teaching or research assistant, helping with preparation, grading or management of large classes (some as large as 500-plus students), or assisting with faculty publication projects.
+Worked all four years of my undergraduate studies with faculty members of the English department as either a teaching or research assistant, helping with preparation, grading or management of large classes (some as large as 500-plus students), or assisting with various faculty publication projects.

 Professional & Civic Organization Affiliations

-- Particular interest in ongoing historic sites associated with Texas revolution and writings centered on post-Reconstruction-era Texas and settlement of the state’s western regions during that time
+- Texas Historical Commission—Member since 2016.
+Particular interest in ongoing historic sites associated with Texas revolution and writings centered on post-Reconstruction era Texas and settlement of the state’s western regions during that time.

 Professional Writer Groups